ct-js/docs.ctjs.rocks/docs/tutorials/making-games-polishing-jettycat.md

 ### Making a jet smoke

 First we'll need a smoke-like texture.
-Go to the textures tab and click on the Gallery button near the top.
+Go to add a new asset and click on the "Built-in asset gallery" button.
 This game engine comes with texture packs you can import right into your game!
 Go into the Jumperpack and import the Smoke texture.
 Now close out of the gallery and see that the smoke texture is part of your project!

 ![Importing a gallery texture in ct.js](./../images/tutorials/tutJettyCat_gallery.png)

-Open the "FX" tab at the top, and create a new particle emitter.
+Create a new emitter tandem.
 Call it `Jet`.

 As a start, go to the texture select and load your Smoke texture.
 In the right bottom corner, find the button "Set preview texture", and select our cat.
 After that, feel free to tinker around the editor to make the effect you want.
 I made a jet of white smoke of different sizes: